LapisSea/JDatablockFS/README.md

 </repositories>
 ```

-Or manually add the `https://raw.githubusercontent.com/LapisSea/maven-snaps/tree/master/repo/` reposetory and add an artifact with the group `lapissea.jdatablockfs` with the id `core` and the
+Or manually add the `https://raw.githubusercontent.com/LapisSea/maven-snaps/tree/master/repo/` reposetory and add an artifact with the group `lapissea.jdatablockfs` with the id `jdbfs-core` and the
 `1.0` version.

 ---